jhbabon/scout/README.md

 ## Fuzzy matching algorithm

-You can learn more about the fuzzy matching algorithm in the `README` in the repository page of the  [`fuzzaldrin-plug`][fuzzaldrin-plus] package.
+You can learn more about the fuzzy matching algorithm in the `README` in the repository page of the  [`fuzzaldrin-plus`][fuzzaldrin-plus] package.
 The only missing part from that algorithm is the path scoring bonus.

 From all the algorithms for fuzzy matching out there this is one of the most complete I found, so I decided to try to port it.